Advocates for Employees. Your Employment, Overtime + Minimum Wage Rights.

 The parties reached a settlement of the case and filed a Motion for Approval on April 3, 2017, which can be obtained here.
 Motion for Approval.
 On June 14, 2017, the Court granted preliminary approval of the settlement, and on September 12, 2017, the Court granted final approval of the settlement.

-Utz's Settlement Payment of $2,500,000, after deductions, will be divided proportionally into Individual Payments for which the Representative Plaintiffs, Existing Opt-In Party Plaintiffs, Eligible Settlement Participants, and Class Members will be eligible.
+Utz's Settlement Payment of $2,500,000, after deductions, was divided proportionally into Individual Payments for which the Representative Plaintiffs, Existing Opt-In Party Plaintiffs, Eligible Settlement Participants, and Class Members were eligible to receive.

 Is the settlement fair and reasonable?

-Employees who participate in the Settlement will receive approximately 31.1% of their alleged overtime damages over the 3-year limitations period, and 46.6% of their alleged overtime damages over the 2-year limitations period, before deductions, assuming employees worked an average of 47.5 hours per week.
+Employees who participated in the Settlement received approximately 31.1% of their alleged overtime damages over the 3-year limitations period, and 46.6% of their alleged overtime damages over the 2-year limitations period, before deductions, assuming employees worked an average of 47.5 hours per week.

 Am I part of the class?